How about an ecological amazon for second hand goods? (an ongoing thought)

 You also know that the people repairing and shipping your items are well compensated and treated fairly.
 Do I think the workers need to be located in the USA only?
 No, while it does make sense for this business to have most parts located here (for people ordering from here).
 Not everything need be.
 Used goods will mostly be from here, so the repair and reshipment of them should be as well, but for high demand items, it could be more affordable to have it repaired in a 2nd country where you can contribute a strong living wage to workers without too many environmental impacts.
 We live in a global world, we need not ignore that.
-We can have training programs in many local centers that teach people to refurbish and repair products.
+We can have training programs in many local centers that teach people to refurbish and repair products (much of this knowledge already exists in other countries so our US staff could be trained here to do it too).
 These local centers can also refurbish and repair items that you don’t want to part with.
-I mean have you tried to get anything repaired in this country lately?!
+I mean have you tried to get anything repaired in the US lately?!

 This idea isn’t totally new, it borrows a lot on my experience leaving Dubai.
 There was a service that came to your house and took basically anything you didn’t want to ship.
 They’d recycle, refurbish and resale, or redistribute most of your stuff, tossing anything that couldn’t be utilized one of these ways.
 The repair idea is fully in place in other countries.
 I had my flipflops fixed on a street corner in Hanoi, it probably doubled the life of them.
 I was ready to throw them out that day before the repair.